stanislawbartkowski/docker-db2/README.md

 > docker build --build-arg INSTDIR=server_aese_c  -t db2  .<br>

 The building process takes several minutes.
-Intermediate image is created to get rid of DB2 installation files which are redundant after installation and to avoid pumping up the image size.
-So the *yum update* and *yum install* commands are execute twicely, once inside the intermediate image and the second time inside the final image.
+An intermediate image is created to get rid of DB2 installation files which are redundant after installation and to avoid pumping up the image size.
+So the *yum update* and *yum install* commands are execute twice, once inside the intermediate image and the second time inside the final image.

 During DB2 installation the following error message can be reported, just ignore it.
 ```